Exit Sign Arrow Right Small Sign

 How often should emergency signage be replaced?

-Emergency signs should be inspected regularly and replaced when faded, damaged or non-compliant.
-Quality emergency exit signage manufactured from UV-resistant materials typically lasts 5+ years outdoors and longer indoors.
+Emergency signs should be inspected regularly and replaced when faded, damaged, or non-compliant.
+Quality emergency exit signage manufactured from UV-resistant materials typically lasts 5-10 years outdoors and longer indoors.
+Photoluminescent emergency evacuation signs should be tested annually to ensure they maintain adequate glow duration.
 Any sign that's illegible or damaged must be replaced immediately.

 Where should emergency exit signs be positioned?

-Emergency exit signage should generally be installed above or adjacent to every exit door, visible from any point requiring evacuation.
-Directional emergency signs should generally be placed at corridor intersections, stairwells and decision points along evacuation routes.
-Signs should be mounted at a consistent height and remain unobstructed by doors, furniture or equipment.
-Check the Australian Standards and your building compliance documentation to ensure compliance for your specific property or building.
+Emergency exit signage must be installed above or adjacent to every exit door, visible from any point requiring evacuation.
+Directional emergency signs should be placed at corridor intersections, stairwells, and decision points along evacuation routes.
+Signs must be mounted at a consistent height (typically 2-2.5 metres) and remain unobstructed by doors, furniture, or equipment.

 Can emergency signage be used outdoors in Australian conditions?

 Yes, but outdoor emergency evacuation signs must be manufactured from weather-resistant materials.
-Aluminium composite panel can withstand harsh Australian sun, rain and coastal conditions while maintaining visibility.
-Outdoor emergency exit signage should feature fade-resistant inks and protective laminate coatings to ensure long-term legibility in extreme weather and temperature variations.
+Aluminium composite and UV-stabilised rigid plastic withstand harsh Australian sun, rain, and coastal conditions while maintaining visibility.
+Outdoor emergency exit signage should feature fade-resistant inks or reflective materials to ensure long-term legibility in extreme weather and temperature variations.